PriyangaSrinivasan/Formik-task/README.md

 # Formik Task

-package are i install npm i axios react-router-dom formik yup.
+package I install [npm i axios react-router-dom formik yup].
   Yup is a schema builder for runtime value parsing and validation.
   Formik is a popular open-source library for building and processing form data in React applications.